apereo/cas/development/installation/X509-Authentication.md

       class="org.jasig.cas.adaptors.x509.authentication.principal.X509SubjectAlternativeNameUPNPrincipalResolver">
 {% endhighlight %}

+### Certificate Revocation Checking Components
+CAS provides a flexible policy engine for certificate revocation checking.
+This facility arose due to lack of configurability in the revocation machinery built into the JSSE.

 ######`ResourceCRLRevocationChecker`
 Performs a certificate revocation check against a CRL hosted at a fixed location.
 Any resource type supported by the